-Step 1 From the Edit menu, choose Select All, and then click Infiniband Ports.

-Step 2 From the Edit menu, choose Port Properties.
+- Step 1 From the Edit menu, choose Select All, and then click the type of the ports with counters you want to clear. - Step 2 From the Edit menu, choose Port Properties.

 A window opens and displays a tabular layout of the properties of the ports.